qqj1130247885/SMS-MAL/README.md

 # SMS-MAL
 These data are related to paper"An Empirical Study on Malicious SMS-Based Apps".

-In this work, we summarize 7 fine-grain categories for SMS-based malware and the general attack chain for each category with the in-depth understanding on the characteristics of malicious behaviors.
-To contribute to relevant research topics, such as AI-based interpretable malicious behavior classification, we release 56 malware samples as a benchmark.
+In this work, we summarize 7 fine-grain categories for SMS-based malware and the general attack chain for each category.
+To contribute to relevant research topics, such as AI-based interpretable malicious behavior classification, we release 56 malware samples and their corresponding attack chains as a benchmark.
 We hope they can be used as a fundamental dataset in future SMS-based malware research.

 The following is a brief introduction about the 7 categories and their corresponding attack chains.